Ever wonder how one small decision can change your entire life?

 All because we said yes to a door hanger.

 Our lives are made up of our small yeses and our small nos.
 Tiny decisions that we make every day, course corrections that we make, people that enter and people that leave.
 It is all this beautiful tapestry of a life sewn together with small tiny stitches, and it is in those tiny stitches that we find our greatness.

 Never give up the opportunity to say yes to the small things …just imagine where it can lead.

 Never underestimate the power of your “yes” in someone else’s life

-I heard news today of the death of a man that meant a lot to me as a child.
+I heard the news today of the death of a man that meant a lot to me as a child.
 His moments of love and caring for me I believe changed the course of who I am.
 He truly made me see and believe that it was in my crazy quirkiness that I would find my true self.
 Not something I really understood at the age of 12, but it is something I completely understand now.
-The moment he said yes to spending a bit of time with me was the life changing moment that this fatherless child realised she was worthy.
+The moment he said yes to spending a bit of time with me was the life-changing moment that this fatherless child realized she was worthy.